learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

 Now that we have created a new model, we must create a migration for these changes to reflect in the database.

 ### Migrations
-- commands
+A migration is a file that tells the ORM what changes have been made to the models.
+Whenever we make changes to our models, we must run the following two commands:
-- python3 manage.py makemigrations - creates a migration file containing all the changes made since the last migration, similar to Git history. not autoapplied as changing the database structure is an important (and potentially dangerous) operation
+- ```python3 manage.py makemigrations```: This command creates a migration file containing all the changes made since the last migration, similar to a Git history.
+These changes are not auto-applied as changing the database structure is an important (and potentially dangerous) operation.
-- python3 manage.py migrate - applies migrations
+- ```python3 manage.py migrate```: This command applies changes from any unapplied migration files to the database using SQL code.
+This syncs the state of the database tables with the models defined as Python classes.

+Be VERY careful with your migrations.
+If you are ever unsure, consult the [documentation](https://docs.djangoproject.com/en/4.2/topics/migrations/)!

  ### Creating an API